Grand Master James S. Benko

 He realized that the physical aspects of the martial arts just scratches the surface and should be balanced with mental training and development.
 After returning from Viet Nam, and while starting his new family, he continued his education.
-He received his Masters Degree in Management and Administration in 1987, and his Ph.D. in 1994.
+He received his Masters Degree in Management and Administration in 1987, and his Ph.D. in Asian-Studies, in 1994.

 In addition to his busy administrative duties, Grand Master Benko continues to develop new training programs for students, instructors, and masters.
 His programs also include law enforcement, rape defense, advanced black belt studies, and several masters' programs.

 Grand Master Benko has traveled throughout the United States and Asia conducting Seminars and Training Camps, like in Malaysia (see photo to right), promotional tests, and advanced training for black belts and masters.